arika0093/BlazorPathHelper/docs/en/Features/MenuBuilder/MenuCustomization.md

 }
 ```

-Specify the parent element's key in the `Group` property of the child elements.
+Specify the parent element's key in the `Group` property of child elements.

-Consider another example with the following structure:
+For another example, consider the following hierarchical structure:

 ```
 ├── TopPage (/)